intellifi-nl/webapi-doc/README.md

 * time_last_request: The timestamp of the last received HTTP request to this server.
 * received_spot_object: An object with specific information about the spot, directly send by the spot itself when the connection is created.
 * received_spot_config: An object with the current spot configuraton, also directly sned by the spot itself when the connection is created.
+* report_location: May be null, may contain an location id to

 At this moment you can't add a label or a note to the spot.
 We created the seperate location resource for this purpose.